Lost Dog! What to do?

 How do I know if an interested home is right for my foster dog?

 It's okay to be selective about who adopts your foundling.
-Someone may be perfectly nice, but this doesn't mean they're the right match for this particular dog's personality.
-Ask good questions - motivated homes welcome get-to-know-you discussions.
-Visit the home and meet the whole household.
-We strongly encourage helping the home review their rental agreeement to learn if it has any restrictions that could cause problems for the dog at a later date.
+Ask good questions.
+Motivated homes welcome get-to-know-you discussions.
+We strongly encourage helping the home review their rental agreement to learn if it has any restrictions that could cause problems for the dog at a later date.
 It's fine for both of you to sleep on the decision, to meet more than once and to follow up with any nagging doubts.
 You've put a lot of effort into saving your dog and you want his next home to be permanent.

 Right: It's hard to recognize this dog as the same face from the sad photo above, but a Good Samaritan's help made all the difference in her survival.
 Story here on BR's Barn Dog Blog.

 How long will it take to find a good home?

 Because you're waiting for the RIGHT home rather than the first one that responds, attracting a good match can take a few weeks or more, or less!
 The advice: "Be Patient" definitely applies to dog rescue work.

 Plan C - When you have to take a dog to a shelter